 My third book, Creator, Are You Listening?: Israeli Poets on God and Prayer (Bloomington: Indiana University Press, 2006) focused on the relationship of six contemporary Israeli poets with a variety of Jewish cultural backgrounds to the experience of the absence and presence of God and to the nature of prayer.
 These poets include: Zelda MIshkovsky, Yehuda Amichai, Asher Reich, Rivka Miriam, Admiel Kosman, and Hava Pinhas-Cohen.

-My fourth book, Beyond Political Messianism: The Poetry of Second-Generation Religious Zionist Settlers (Brighton, Mass.: Academic Studies Press, 2011) is about the emergence of poetry among religious Zionists associated with the Israeli settler movement in the West Bank.
+My fourth book, Beyond Political Messianism: The Poetry of Second-Generation Religious Zionist Settlers (Boston: Academic Studies Press, 2011) is about the emergence of poetry among religious Zionists associated with the Israeli settler movement in the West Bank.

 I have also written on the portrayal of the Arab-Israeli conflict in contemporary Israeli fiction, the responses in kibbutz Passover haggadot to the conflict over Israel/Palestine by Jews and Arabs during the Arab Revolt of 1936-1939, and the retelling of the biblical Exodus narrative in a novel by Israeli writer Shulamith Hareven.